If you’re a Certified Public Accountant (CPA) in California, you SHOULD form a Professional Accountancy Corporation taxed as an S-Corporation.

 If you’re an accountant, you’re prohibited from forming an LLC or a traditional corporation for your practice and instead must register as a Professional Corporation.

-If done incorrectly, your Professional Corporation can be rejected by the Secretary of State, leaving you vulnerable to potential lawsuits and fines from various government agencies, and even the California State Board.
+If done incorrectly, your Professional Corporation can be rejected by the Secretary of State, leaving you vulnerable to potential lawsuits and fines from various government agencies, and even the California Board of Accountancy.

 As a Business Lawyer for Professionals, I’m assisted hundreds of professionals just like you start their Professional Corporation and I can definitely help you start yours.